precap/dcc-ex.github.io/docs/ex-fastclock/hardware.rst

 Next Steps
 ==========

-Now that you know what you need, click the "next" button see how you use |EX-FC|.
+Now that you know what you need, click the 'Next' button see how you use |EX-FC|.